How to Build a Bin Store

 Planning Your Wheelie Bin Store Installation

-Picking the right spot for the bin store is essential.
-You’ll want somewhere that is accessible, convenient, and aesthetically pleasing.
-It’s worth taking a look around your property and weighing up these options before deciding where it should be installed.
+You’ll want somewhere accessible, convenient, and aesthetically pleasing.
+It’s worth taking a look around your property and weighing up these options first.

 Preparing to Build a Bin Store